wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 *Figure 5.
 Blueprints for enemy chase*

+- For my enemy to deal damage, I used a sphere collision component.
+- I attached the sphere to the hand of my zombie as that is what it will be using to hit the player.
+- If the player is within the range of this sphere, they will take damage.

+<iframe src="https://blueprintue.com/render/45jkgj6e/" scrolling="no" allowfullscreen></iframe>

+*Figure 6.
+Blueprints for enemy deal damage*

 #### Enemy Animations
 To animate my enemy I used animations from Mixamo.
 I used a combination of animation blueprints, blend spaces and animation montages.
 So far in my project I had a good understanding of what was going on but I really struggled with animations.
-To help I went over my Animation System task journal.
+To help I went over my Animation System task journal so I could figure out idle, walk and run animations.
+I also found a youtube video by Lisowi (AI Attack Tutorial - Unreal Engine 5.2, 2023) which showed me how to play my attack animations once the enemy is in attack range of the player.

+- I created an attack animation montage for my enemy, in case I wanted a variety of animations for the attack.
+- I added a montage notify in my zombie attack montage.
+This is timed to be where the enemies hand begins to come down, as that is where the player appears to be taking damage.
+- In my enemy blueprints I played the animation montage when the player was within attack range.

+<iframe src="https://blueprintue.com/render/muk6va19/" scrolling="no" allowfullscreen></iframe>

+*Figure .
+Blueprints for enemy attack animation*